The 2020 program was canceled.

 The program fee of $4,500 includes tuition, accommodation (double occupancy; some singles are available for additional cost), five meals per week at AAR or a local restaurant, and the cost of trips to sites in and around Rome.
 It does not include airfare, personal expenses (or additional, unplanned expenditures), breakfasts, lunches, weekend meals, any travel not directly related to the program of the Summer School, nor expenses such as laundry, tips, amusements, or shopping.

 Students of the Classical Summer School will stay in shared apartments in a shared double room for the six-week program.
 Some single rooms will be available at additional cost.
 Final admission to the program is contingent upon the participant’s completion of a room and board application (which will be sent along with the acceptance letter).

 The deadline for applications is 11:59pm on December 15, 2019.
 Please thoroughly read the 2020 Program Descripton and the 2020 Application Instructions (links at the bottom of the page) before completing the Classical Summer School application.

 Two letters of recommendation are required in support of the application.
 Letters of recommendation must be emailed to the director by the application deadline:

 Franklin and Marshall College

 gretchen.meyers [at] fandm.edu (gretchen[dot]meyers[at]fandm[dot]edu)

-Several scholarships are offered through the American Academy in Rome and can be applied for on the program application.
-Applicants are also encouraged to apply for scholarships offered through their regional and state classical organizations, however these applications are submitted independently from the Classical Summer School application.
-Please see list of 2019 Awards for Study (link below) for more information and eligibility.
+Several scholarships are offered through the American Academy in Rome and can be applied for as part of the program application.
+Applicants are also strongly encouraged to apply for funding and scholarships offered through their home institution, regional and state classical organizations, however these applications are submitted independently from the Classical Summer School application.
+Please see list of 2020 Awards for Study (link below) for more information and eligibility.